|Register for ALD 2020||View Educational Program||View Workshops|

-In October 2017, the ALD Board of Directors voted in favor of devoting resources to review the outdated foundational Curriculum Guidelines to develop an entirely new approach to Dental Laser Education.
+The ALD Board of Directors voted in favor of devoting resources to review the outdated foundational Curriculum Guidelines to develop an entirely new approach to Dental Laser Education.
 A comprehensive evaluation process is under way now and includes online learning modules, updated study guides and new resources.
-"ALD is excited about this initiative", explains Dr. Raminta Mastis, ALD President in a recent interview.
-"We promise the 2019 publication will propell dental laser education well into the future".
-Just as the previous document guided our profession for more than 25 years, the 2019 Academy of Laser Dentistry Curriculum Guidelines and Standard for Dental Laser Education will serve our profession into the future.
+"ALD is excited about this initiative", explains Dr. Raminta Mastis, ALD President 2018-19 in a recent interview.
+"We promise the 2020 publication will propell dental laser education well into the future".
+Just as the previous document guided our profession for more than 25 years, the 2020 Academy of Laser Dentistry Curriculum Guidelines and Standards for Dental Laser Education will serve our profession into the future.

 The Academy of Laser Dentistry is an internationally recognized leader in offering unbiased dental laser education covering all dental wavelengths.
 The ALD Education Committee began a comprehensive review of the previously adopted 1998 Curriculum Guidelines and Standards for Dental Laser Education, initially developed in July 1992 and revised in 1998.
 Since most educational forums rely on the Academy of Laser Dentistry's leadership in setting standards, the ALD has taken the initiative to recompose the Dental Laser Education Curriculum Guidelines in order to to keep pace with research, technology, and clinical advancements.Through a consensus process with members from dental academia, industry and private clinical practice ALD will publish a new version of the Curriculum Guidelines and Standards for Dental Laser Education.
 The new guidelines establish standards of education for the demonstration of safe and effective use of lasers by dental professionals.